Disposition index: Methods of determination

+The four approaches deliver slightly different information.
+Although the results of clamp-, IVGTT-, OGTT- and SPINA-derived disposition indices significantly correlate with each other the correlations are only modest.
+In direct comparison, the SPINA-based disposition index (SPINA-DI) had higher discriminatory power for the diagnosis of diabetes than the OGTT-based disposition index according to Matsuda and DeFronzo.

+Clinical implications

 Disposition index is used as a measure of beta cell function and the ability of the body to dispose of a glucose load.
 Thus a lowering of disposition index predicts the conversion of insulin resistance to diabetes mellitus type 2.

 Disposition index, but not insulin resistance, can predict type 2 diabetes in persons with normal blood glucose levels, but who do not have a family history (genetic predisposition) to type 2 diabetes.

 Disposition index can be increased by aerobic exercise, but only to the extent that insulin sensitivity is improved.

+The disposition index is reduced in several chronic conditions including cystic fibrosis, reduced PCSK9 expression and inflammatory diseases, e.g. hidradenitis suppurativa (acne inversa).

+Predictive aspects

+In a longitudinal evaluation of the NHANES study, a large sample of the general US population, over 10 years, a reduced static disposition index (SPINA-DI) significantly predicted all-cause mortality.